mazx4960/modulo-botnet/README.md

 * [Future expansions](#future-expansions)

 ## Warning
 This project is only meant for educational purposes and should not be used for malicious activities!
-Use at your won risk!
+Use at your own risk!

 ## Important Directories
 * apps => server_django/apps (api, authentication, webui)